 Frequently Asked Questions

-Many people asked the following question on various communities:
+Many people also asked the following question:

 Check details here.

 Well, the vast majority of users don’t face issues when remotely accessing their Plex Media Server.
 If you still hit a snag, it could be because of the fact that you’re running the Plex server and player on a single machine along with your VPN.